Style Guide

 Please follow the guidelines given here when preparing your piece for submission to the JHI Blog.
 A description of the types of pieces we are seeking is available here.

 Please follow the conventions of standard American English.
-The JHI Blog generally defers to the Chicago Manual of Style (17th edition) for style, usage, and citations.
+The JHI Blog generally defers to the latest edition of the Chicago Manual of Style for style, usage, and endnotes.
+For citation expectations, see below.
 For spelling, please refer to Merriam-Webster.

 Word Limits